 Sphinx Competition 2010 Junior Division first place Laureate - age 13

 Randall received the prestigious Isaac Stern Award in 2011 presented by the Sphinx Organization following his second solo performance at Carnegie Hall.
-And he was recently honored as the 2013 Rising Star of the Key West Impromptu Classical Concert Series in Florida where he delighted the sold out crowd to a two hour solo performance of works by Wolfgang Amadeus Mozart, Cesar Franck, Antonin Dvorak and Fritz Kreisler.
+And he was honored as the 2013 Rising Star of the Key West Impromptu Classical Concert Series in Florida where he delighted the sold out crowd to a two hour performance of works by Wolfgang Amadeus Mozart, Cesar Franck, Antonin Dvorak and Fritz Kreisler.

 Randall received Grand Prize honors at the Young Artists Concerto Competition at the Conservatory Music in the Mountains in Durango, CO, the Memphis Youth Symphony Concerto Competition, Germantown Symphony Young Artist Concerto Competition and, at the age of 13, became the youngest First Prize Winner of the Annual Sphinx Concerto Competition in Detroit, Michigan.
 The Sphinx win led to an invitation by Tony Nominated actor Delroy Lindo, to perform at the 18th Annual MOVIEGUIDE® Faith &Values Awards Gala in Beverly Hills, CA. and, later that year, an invitation to appear as part of the New York Philharmonic’s prestigious Young People’s Concert series at Avery Fisher Hall, Lincoln Center.
 He was invited to play again with the New York Philharmonic the following year.